 Soluble salt: Vitrified tiles that are printed with screen printing technology and then polished are called soluble salt vitrified tiles.

-Nano polished vitrified tiles: If we apply a layer of liquid silica on vitrified tiles then it fills the micro (nano) pores on the tiles surface and makes it smoother in feel.
+As a side note it is also important to know about Nano polished soluble salt tiles.
+If we apply a layer of liquid silica on vitrified tiles then it fills the micro (nano) pores on the tiles surface and makes it smoother in feel.
 This type of tiles is called nano polished vitrified tiles.
 Nowadays most of the factories in Morbi offer nano polishing for soluble salt tiles so fewer pores are visible and tiles looks more shiny & smooth.

 Double Charge (DC): This is a type of vitrified tiles where the press feeds two colors on the tiles bisque and makes a thick layer of design on top of it.
 So such design layer becomes 3 to 4 mm thicker.
 This makes double charge vitrified tiles ideal choice for heavy traffic commercial projects.

 DC tiles have very long life compared to traditional soluble salt tiles.

 Due to technology limitations the design patterns are limited.

 Full body vitrified tiles: This type of vitrified tiles has color all the way throughout the body (thickness) of the tile.
 Because of this cheeping or scratches are less noticeable in this type of tiles.
 Full body vitrified tiles are formed with the paint mixture pre-added while making the body.

 Design will NEVER fade because it is spread in entire body of tiles.

 Ideal flooring which can resist heavy traffic areas such as shopping complex, airports etc.

 Very costly compared to other type of tiles.